 - Environmental: water and air pollution

-- miscellaneous man-made chemicals: pesticides, solvents, plastics, cleaners, paints, adhesives, flame retardants, building materials
+- Other man-made chemicals: pesticides, solvents, plastics, cleaners, paints, adhesives, flame retardants, building materials

 Unfortunately, many people get exposed to neurotoxins at work.

 The National Institute for Occupational Safety and Health has listed neurotoxic disorders as one of the top 10 occupational disorders in the United States.
 (13)

 Some experts believe we are facing a “silent pandemic” of brain damage in children caused by neurotoxins.